 The purpose of this webpage is to document the process that was used to design, manage and evaluate the fourth ParEvo exercise, known as 2020.
-Through the comments facility below it will also provide an opportunity for participants to add their views on the process.
+Participants, and others, have added their views on the process.
 Please feel free to add any comments or questions below.

-I will structure reporting on the process using the 12 stages outlined on the Start Here page of this website, which describe how to go about planning and implementing and evaluating a ParEvo exercise.
+The reporting on the process is structured around the 12 stages outlined on the “How an exercise works” page of this website, which describes how to go about planning and implementing and evaluating a ParEvo exercise.

 1. Clarifying the aim of a ParEvo exercise